The Goa Connection – Chapter 5

 * * *

+After locking his door, Dan hid the key under a flowerpot on the porch—just in case things went wrong.
 Light from an almost full moon picked out the way up a steep and narrow cliff footpath.
 Dan could still hardly believe his luck on finding equipment suitable for the search.
-He regretted not packing suitable clothing for climbing in treacherously wet and muddy conditions; cotton shorts, short-sleeved shirt and trainers made the task extremely hazardous.
+He regretted not packing suitable clothing for climbing in treacherously wet and muddy conditions; denim jeans, short-sleeved shirt and trainers made the task extremely hazardous.
 He switched off the borrowed headlamp, unnecessary in the moonlight, and prayed he’d go unspotted by anyone out and about below at that early hour.
 After a few minutes climbing, he reached the stretch where trees provided cover and heaved a sigh of relief.
 He paused to rebalance the pickaxe, crowbar and spade on one shoulder, then adjusted the coil of rope over the other.
 He checked to ensure the torch clipped to his trouser belt was secure.

 His next step dislodged a boulder.
 It gave way and rolled down the cliff wall, leaving Dan precariously balancing on one foot, sliding backwards.
 He reached out and grabbed a branch of a bush, managing to steady himself and prevent the tools from being lost.

 Less than halfway round the cannon, he found such evidence at a flagstone.
 With thumping heart, he dropped the tools and rope, grabbed the pickaxe and eased up the stone enough to be able to grip it.
 Discarding the axe, he used both hands to slide the heavy slab away, revealing a square iron manhole cover.
 Yes!
 Touché!
 Incredible!
 His mind raced feverishly.
 He picked up the spade, slid the blade between the cover and frame, levered up the cover, grasped it with his free hand and toppled it over.
 Dan knelt and peered down a shaft.
 Needing more light, he took the torch from his belt and shone it around the hole.
-The shaft ended about ten metres below, forming a solid rock floor.
-Halfway down was a narrow ledge, hewn from the rock wall.
-An opening in the wall was accessible from the ledge, and large enough for a human to enter.
+Water glistened far below.
+He spotted a narrow ledge, roughly seven metres down, hewn from the rock wall.
+An opening in the wall was accessible from the ledge and large enough for a man to enter.

 As Dan uncoiled the rope, he heard a vehicle approaching, so hastily abandoned his attempt to climb down the shaft.
 The glow from headlights appeared beyond the rear perimeter wall and gears crashed noisily as the driver negotiated the steep approach.
 Swiftly, Dan coiled the rope, refitted the manhole cover and manoeuvred the flagstone into position.
 Desperately, he kicked soil, grass and weeds over the stone and pressed the mixture down around the edges.
 After gathering up the tools, he dashed towards crumbling remains of a small building in a central area, hoping to hide in the shadows.